Slicer/SlicerExecutionModel/README.md

 be run through the CI process.
 The status of the CI process (passing, failing, or in progress) will be displayed directly in the PR page in GitHub.

-The CircleCI build will run according to the [circle.yml file](circle.yml), which is useful as an example for how to set up your own environment for testing.
+The CircleCI build will run according to the [.circleci/config.yml](.circleci/config.yml) file, which is useful as an example for how to set up your own environment for testing.

 Your test results will be posted on [SlicerExecutionModel's dashboard](http://slicer.cdash.org/index.php?project=SlicerExecutionModel).